tj/ejs/Readme.md

 };
 ```

-## Layouts
+## Layouts without blocks

-  Currently EJS has no notion of blocks, only compile-time `include`s,
-  however you may still utilize this feature to implement "layouts" by
+  You may utilize compile-time `include`s without blocks to implement "layouts" by
   simply including a header and footer like so:

 ```html